Sanders Mentions Muslims US President Donald Trump Does Not Dislike

 Source: Facebook

-What Trump team has said about Islam
+What Trump's team has said about Islam

-Trump has repeatedly warned of the dangers of "radical Islamic terrorism".
+Trump has repeatedly warned of the dangers of 'radical Islamic terrorism' and publicly feuded with the parents of a Muslim US soldier killed in Iraq.

-He publicly feuded with the parents of a Muslim US soldier killed in Iraq.
-He has, at times, advocated a temporary ban on Muslims entering the US and instituted a "watch list" for those already in the US.
+He has, at times, advocated a temporary ban on Muslims entering the US and instituted a 'watch list' for those already in the US.

-Earlier in November 2025, Trump threatened to ‘completely wipe out the Islamic terrorists’ allegedly killing Nigerian Christians.
+Earlier in November 2025, Trump threatened to 'completely wipe out the Islamic terrorists', allegedly killing Nigerian Christians.

 Read more on Donald Trump: